 Here’s how to make scenario planning part of your workflow:

 Connect scenarios to your forecasting process.
-When you update your forecast, revisit your scenarios to see if they need adjustment based on new information.
+When you update your forecast, revisit your scenarios to see if they’ll need adjustment based on new information.

 Link scenario planning to budget reviews.
 Use scenario analysis to inform budget decisions, especially when allocating resources to new initiatives.

 Create a dashboard that tracks actual results against scenario projections.
-This helps you see which scenario is playing out in reality.
+You’ll see which scenario is playing out in reality.

 Update scenarios quarterly or when major changes occur.
-This keeps them relevant as conditions evolve.
+Keep them relevant as conditions evolve.

 Use scenario outputs in board and investor communications.
-Sharing scenario analysis demonstrates thorough planning and builds confidence.
+Showing scenario analysis proves you’ve done thorough planning and builds confidence.

 Making Scenario Planning Work for your Team